annina/womens-work-is-never-done/README.md

-# Mother's Work is Never Done
+# Women's Work is Never Done

-_Mother's Work is Never Done_ is an electronic object consisting of a standard Medela breastpump that can be used to pump breastmilk but also to make music using the rhythm that the breastpump generates while pumping.
+_Women's Work is Never Done_ is an electronic object consisting of a standard Medela breastpump that can be used to pump breastmilk but also to make music using the rhythm that the breastpump generates while pumping.
 This sound is passed through sets of filters.

 ## Hardware Documentation